jeremylong/DependencyCheck/src/site/markdown/data/index.md

 was not the instance of Nexus used to build the application (i.e. the dependencies were not actually present in the Nexus used by dependency-check).

+### Retire JS Repository

+The RetireJS Analyzes must download the RetireJS Repository.
+If this is blocked users must either mirror the [JS Repository](./mirrornvd.html) or disable the Retire JS Analyzer.

 ### Sonatype OSS Index

 OWASP dependency-check includes support to consult the [Sonatype OSS Index](https://ossindex.sonatype.org)